At the centre of Clarity of Mind is the importance of humans and other beings.

 Friends and family can be supportive when life gets too much but at times it is hard to talk to them.
 Counselling can help you to feel and think about your life in a different way.
 Counselling can help people find their own solutions to problems, get an understanding of themselves and others, look at options in their life, explore values, express feelings, change behaviour, make choices, change relationships, or to become more fully aware.

 Talking to a counsellor or psychologist gives you the opportunity to say things you might not able to tell friends and family.
 Talking is important in counselling.
 When we talk about what we feel or what we have experienced it help us to make some sense of it all.
 If the problem stays inside us it can get to grow bigger and be more of a problem and then it is even harder to tell someone else.

 You have to do the work with the counsellor or psychologist – it is a joint effort.
 Therapy can help alleviate emotional pain and suffering.
 It can help you develop new skills to deal with the problems at hand.
 It can help increase your self-esteem.
 It can give you hope that there is a better way.
 You can take the new ideas and skills and put them into practice in your life.

-The service varies from £30 per session to £50, and we offer concessions.
-On-line services are £20 per session (concessionary rate).
+The service varies from £30 per session to £100, and we offer concessions.
+For on-line services we also offer concessionary rates.
 We also offer block sessions at a cheaper price, minimum recommended 6 sessions.
 Please note that therapy should be constant not 1 session every so often which will not have much effect.

 The number of sessions you have are up to you.
 We recognise that people lead busy lives and that therapy may be expensive, but we recommend a minimum of 6 sessions or you may not sees any results.
-Sessions should be once a week for up to 50 minutes.
+Sessions should be once a week for up to 50 minutes.100